ghomasHudson/muld/README.md

 # MuLD: The Multitask Long Document Benchmark

+MuLD (Multitask Long Document Benchmark) is a set of 6 NLP tasks where the inputs consist of at least 10,000 words.
+The benchmark covers a wide variety of task types including translation, summarization, question answering, and classification.
+Additionally there is a range of output lengths from a single word classification label all the way up to an output longer than the input text.

-Official code for the paper [MuLD: The Multitask Long Document Benchmark](https://arxiv.org/abs/2202.07362).
+This repo contains official code for the paper [MuLD: The Multitask Long Document Benchmark](https://arxiv.org/abs/2202.07362).

 ## Quickstart
 The easiest method is to use the [Huggingface Datasets](https://github.com/huggingface/datasets) library: